-What happened when my kids cooked a week of plant based dinners.
+What happened when my kids cooked a week of plant based, vegetarian, and vegan dinners.

 The holiday break meant “kids cook” week at our house.
 The kids were in charge of planning and cooking (with supervision, of course) every dinner during the week.
 My friend This Week For Dinner did the same thing with her 10 year old daughter and I loved the idea.
 Although our girls have been helping in the kitchen since they were teeny tiny, I hadn’t completely put them in charge of dinners.
 I suggested the idea to my girls and they were overjoyed.
 They alternated nights cooking, as they wanted to cook alone.
 We stuck to dinners that didn’t need a recipe, which is how I cook almost all the time.
 I guided them on how to make things, but encouraged them to use their creativity to make the dishes their own.

 I know I have said it before, but when kids help with cooking there is a shift at dinnertime.
 They suddenly have a stake in the meal.
 They have the control they want.
 They are proud of the meal.
 And they eat dinner without complaints.

 I encouraged the girls to create a beautiful colorful plate.
 I never told them they had to use any particular ingredients, but I did say things like, “Let’s use at least 2 of these veggies on the pizza.”
 At the grocery store I encouraged them to choose a variety of colors.
 They saw cooking as not just making food, but creating art as well.
 It was like a week of edible craft projects.